Flow rate

-Any nozzle will produce certain flow rate at a given pressure differential.
+Flow rate is the volume of liquid flowing through a nozzle.
+Any nozzle will produce a certain flow rate at a given pressure differential.
 The differential pressure is the difference between the pressure of fluid in the pipe just before exit minus the pressure of the vessel it is being sprayed into so it is important to compensate for friction losses and if the fluid is being sprayed into a pressurised vessel.

 Q= Flow rate